mandlar/RetroPowerUpLowerThirdsGenerator/README.md

 Run the executable `LowerThirdsGenerator.exe` with the following options:

+**-r, -read**
--r, -read | Input file to be processed; Required
+Input file to be processed
+Required

+**-t, -template**
--t, -template | Template vector file to be used; Optional; Defaults to lt_Template.svg
+Template vector file to be used
+Optional
+Defaults to lt_Template.svg

+**-o, -overwrite**
--o, -overwrite | Overwrites existing SVG and PNG files if they already exist; Optional; Defaults to false
+Overwrites existing SVG and PNG files
+Optional
+Defaults to false

+**-v, -verbose**
--v, -verbose | Prints all messages to standard output; Optional; Defaults to false
+Prints all messages to standard output
+Optional
+Defaults to false

     LowerThirdsGenerator.exe -r input.txt -t lt_Template.svg -o True -v True